RISK: A Framework for GUI Agents in E-commerce Risk Management: Experiments

 \subsection{Main Results}

 \definecolor{mygreen}{RGB}{0,190,0} \definecolor{myred}{RGB}{200,0,0}

 \textbf{Offline Domain Evaluation.} We compare RISK-R1 with commercial models, general open-source models, and GUI-specific models on RISK-Bench and OS-Genesis, as shown in Table~\ref{tab:ssv1v2}.
-RISK-R1-7B surpasses all baselines across single-step and multi-step tasks.
-Specifically, in single-step tasks on RISK-Bench, RISK-R1-7B attains an overall accuracy of 88.3\%, outperforming GPT-4o by 6.8\% and Qwen2.5-VL-72B by 7.7\%.
-Notably, after RFT, RISK-R1-7B has a slight decrease of 0.3\% in easy tasks but a substantial increase of 6.9\% and 22.6\% in moderate and difficult tasks, respectively.
+In single-step tasks on RISK-Bench, RISK-R1-7B outperforms GPT-4o by 6.8\% and Qwen2.5-VL-72B by 7.7\%.
+After RFT, RISK-R1-7B has a substantial increase of 6.9\% and 22.6\% in moderate and difficult tasks, respectively.
 This change reveals that level reweighting effectively guides the model to focus on challenging samples, enhancing its problem-solving capabilities.
-In multi-step tasks, RISK-R1-7B achieves a task success rate of 82.8\%, exceeding GPT-4o by 8.8\%, indicating that multi-step trajectories in RISK-Data are beneficial for improving the model's task-level process understanding, while process reweighting emphasizes the importance of later steps in the trajectory, further enhancing performance.
+In multi-step tasks, RISK-R1-7B exceeds GPT-4o by 8.8\%, indicating that multi-step trajectories in RISK-Data are beneficial for improving the task-level process understanding, while process reweighting emphasizing the importance of later steps in the trajectory also helps.

 \textbf{Offline General Evaluation.} In OS-Genesis evaluations, RISK-R1-7B attains a web task accuracy of 62.3\%, surpassing GPT-4o by 7.0\% and Qwen2.5-VL-72B by 12.3\%.
 As web tasks in OS-Genesis also depend on the DOM tree structure, it shows superior capability by learning effective element selection strategies from RISK-Data.
 These results demonstrate the effectiveness of the RISK-R1 framework in enhancing the capabilities of GUI agents for e-commerce risk management, while not compromising their generalization ability.